Have you been appointed a Successor Trustee?

 Many people believe that having a trust prevents survivors from having to work with an attorney to administer a trust.
 This is simply not true.

-A large part of the California Probate Code lays the foundation for what must be done to properly administer a trust.
+A large part of the California Probate Code lays the foundation for what must be done properly for an asset protection trust.
 From required beneficiary Probate Code notices, to trust accountings, to the trustee’s fiduciary duties, being a successor trustee should be taken seriously.

-For example, let’s say that your widowed mother was smart enough to have a trust drafted.
+For example, let’s say that your widowed mother was smart enough to have a living or “inter vivos “ trust drafted.
 As a result, her property can pass to you and the other beneficiaries without the lengthy and costly process of going to probate court.
 Now what?

 When your mother had a trust drafted, she became both the Trustor (trust creator) and the Trustee (the person in charge of the trust).
 When she passed away, there is no longer a Trustor (trust creator) and the person she named in the trust becomes the Successor Trustee (the next person in charge).
 But, what are the duties of a Successor Trustee?